-The U.S. Department of the Interior's Aviation Management Division (DOI/AMD) provides procurement assistance, contract administration, and inspection for commercial aircraft providers contracted to the USAP.
-The U.S. Geological Survey (USGS) holds geodetic data that supports mapping in Antarctica and administers Antarctic place-name decisions.
+The U.S. Department of the Interior's Office of Aviation Services (DOI/OAS) provides procurement assistance, contract administration, and inspection for commercial aircraft providers contracted to the USAP.
+The U.S. Geological Survey (USGS) holds geodetic data that supports mapping in Antarctica and administers Antarctic placename decisions.